-Protective environments and educational opportunities for vulnerable children
+Protective environments and educational opportunities for vulnerable out-of-school children in Lebanon

 Back to the Future

 The “Back to the Future” project aims to ensure that vulnerable girls and boys in marginalized communities in Lebanon have access to inclusive quality education.
-The project ensures the provision of educational opportunities for out-of-school refugee children at the community level through non-formal education programs and supports retention in public schools for Lebanese and non-Lebanese children at risk of dropping-out from formal education.
+The project ensures the provision of educational opportunities for out-of-school children at the community level through non-formal education programs.
 Moreover, the project provides a protective environment and supports the wellbeing of children and their families to support their engagement in educational activities.

 In phases I, III, and III , the project was funded by the EU Regional Trust Fund in response to the Syrian Crisis (The EU Madad Fund).